marxo/Canonical.css/README.md

-# Canonical.less
+# Canonical.css
-Normalization for modern browsers written in {LESS}
+Normalization for modern browsers

-Ultimate reset of elements throught modern browser, without the legacy resets.
-Combo of best practices throughout the CSS ecosystem.
+Ultimate reset of elements throught modern browsers, without the legacy resets.
+Combo of best practices created from Normalize.css.